sysrepo/sysrepo-measurements/README.md

 Adapted example program from Sysrepo examples is used.
 Printouts on module changes are removed not to interfere with basic time consumption.

-Sysrepo was running on a local Docker container.
-It could also be useful to test it on a device and remotely.

 Processor information:
 * Architecture:          x86_64
 * CPU op-mode(s):        32-bit, 64-bit